Support Camp Fire North Shore

 Without the generosity of the local community, Camp Fire North Shore would not be able to fulfill our mission of building caring, confident youth and future leaders.
 Your investment in our future makes a difference today, and for years to come.

-Camp Fire North Shore is a 501(c)(3) tax-exempt organization.
+Camp Fire North Shore, Inc. is a 501(c)(3) tax-exempt organization.
 All donations are eligible for tax deduction.

 Ways to Get Involved

 Each Fall we host our annual fundraising event at the Lynn Museum, where we honor our community partners.
 All proceeds from the event support our after school, summer, teen and homeschool programs.

 Thank you to our Fall 2022 Sponsors!

 Jess & Ari Torres

 K Security Systems